 Nathan Leuthold:… My vehicle was at Robinson park today, yes.

-Nathan took time to answer, this long latency shows that the question is sensitive.
-Note that the word “yes” is not the first word of the sentence as expected but the last, this is a clue that he wasn’t sure of what to answer and that he was building his answer in work in progress.
+Nathan took time to answer, this long latency shows that the question is sensitive to him.
+Note that the word “yes” is not the first word of the sentence as expected, it is the last, this is a clue that he wasn’t sure of what to answer and that he was building his answer in work in progress.

 Detective: For what (unintelligible) this?

 Nathan Leuthold: (unintelligible) this morning… never, but it would have been before… before I came back at the house.

 The pause between “before” and “before” shows that Nathan needs to pause to reflect on what to answer about his car being at the park.

 Detective: What it was done for?

 Nathan Leuthold: I pulled over… I pulled over to take a phone call.

 He repeats twice “I pulled over”, this repetition is noted as sensitive.
-Nathan needs to pause and reflect on what to answer.
+Nathan needs to pause to reflect on what to answer.

 Detective: It’s not a coincidence that we have a missing 40 caliber Glock handgun and there is evidence that leads us to believe that your wife was probably shot with a 40 caliber handgun, okay?
 And then furthermore to have her car down the street at the park, right? where you failed to tell us that you were there prior to going home earlier that day.